skip to main content

 The Future of Work

-The way we work has been transformed, and it seems unlikely we’ll ever return to the way things were before the pandemic.
-The Owl Labs survey showed 48% of respondents said if their job no longer allowed them to work remotely, they’d begin looking for a job that did.
-In addition, 91% said flexibility in when they work was important or very important, and 87% said the same of flexibility in where they work.
+The way we work has been transformed, and it seems unlikely we’ll ever fully return to the traditional office days.
+Employees enjoy the flexibility they receive when working on a hybrid schedule and will continue to look for this flexibility in future jobs.
 Organizations that want to appeal to employees will need to be flexible, and that means offering the right tools and technology to support the hybrid workforce.

 Subscribe